EAILab-On-Device-Video-Diffusion/On-Device-Sora/README.md

 ## Introduction

-This repository provides code for *On-device Sora*, which is an open-sourced implementation of paper named *On-device Sora: Enabling Diffusion-Based Text-to-Video Generation for Mobile Devices*.
+This repository provides code for *On-device Sora*, which is an open-sourced implementation of paper named *On-device Sora: Enabling Training-Free Diffusion-based Text-to-Video Generation for Mobile Devices*.

 ### On-Device Sora